marine-omics/project-template/README.md

 One of the most important things in bioinformatics is staying organised.
 This can be daunting because it involves managing code and data in a way that lets you get your day to day work done, while also ensuring that your project is reproducible and sharable with colleagues.

+To make matters worse your project often needs to live in multiple places.
+The diagram below shows a typical setup.
+Some parts of your project will be things you want to share publicly, or at least with your collaborators.
+This is best kept in a github repository.
+Your day to day work is done on a personal computer of some kind and you will often need to run larger analyses (or store larger files) on a high performance computing system.

 ![img](figures/motivation.png)

+The aim of this project template is to provide a framework for a workflow involving these three components.

 #### Adapt this template to your own project